"Property Rights, Markets, and Freedom"

 - Upload a one-page essay detailing your reasons for wanting to attend this colloquium; your career plans; and how participation in the colloquium will advance your academic and career plans.

-- Request two letters of recommendation from your professors to be emailed in a pdf format to email@example.com
+- Request two letters of recommendation from your professors to be emailed in a pdf format.

 Applications are not considered complete until all items have been received.
-Applications must be completed by March 13, 2014.
+Applications for 2014 are now closed.